Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/controls/shading.rst

 Material Preview
 ================

-Render the 3D viewport with :doc:`Eevee </render/eevee/index>` and a HDRI environment.
+Render the 3D Viewport with :doc:`Eevee </render/eevee/index>` and a HDRI environment.
 This mode is particularly suited for previewing materials and texture painting.
 You can select different lighting conditions to test your materials.